Finite strain theory

 In continuum mechanics, the finite strain theory—also called large strain theory, or large deformation theory—deals with deformations in which strains and/or rotations are large enough to invalidate assumptions inherent in infinitesimal strain theory.
 In this case, the undeformed and deformed configurations of the continuum are significantly different, requiring a clear distinction between them.
-This is commonly the case with elastomers, plastically-deforming materials and other fluids and biological soft tissue.
+This is commonly the case with elastomers, plastically deforming materials and other fluids and biological soft tissue.

-Displacement
+Displacement field

-The displacement of a body has two components: a rigid-body displacement and a deformation.